gbraad-unitedstack/open-source-culture/md/01-introduction.md

   * no vendor 'lock in'
   * better quality

-security and better quality comes from the idea 'many eyes makes for secure code'.
+security and better quality comes from the idea 'given enough eyeballs, all bugs are shallow'.

 quality comes from practices such as 'code review'.